foldda/rda/README.md

 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

-These make RDA **application independent** and **generic**, meaning applications are no longer restricted by a pre-defined data format before they can connect to each other and exchange data.
-It means the data content can be decided later and can evolve in the future if required, giving the applications the flexibility to handle data changes while maintaining the connection and communication.
+By using RDA, applications are no longer restricted by a pre-defined data format before they can exchange data.
+It means the data format can be dynamic and can be changed if required, giving the applications the flexibility to handle data changes while maintaining the connection and the communication.

 ## Benefits of RDA

 > *RDA allows implementing a generic and unified data transport layer which applications can utilize for sending and receiving data.
-As the applications are "loosely coupled" using such a data transport layer, they are less dependent and can be flexibly maintained if the data format is changed.*
+As the applications are "loosely coupled" using such a data transport layer, they are less dependent and easier to maintain if the data format is changed.*

 One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send a "Person" object as a serialized RDA container from your C# program to many receivers, and in a Python program, you can de-serialize a "User" object using data elements from the received RDA container.
 Because there is no schema to be adhered to, the "Person" object and the "User" object can be programmed differently and be maintained separately.